-- Evacuate to the basement, an inside hallway, or an interior bathroom on the lowest level possible with a flashlight and radio.
+- Evacuate to the nearest severe weather refuge area.
+If unknown, evacuate to an inside hallway, or an interior bathroom on the lowest level possible with a flashlight and radio.
 Get under something sturdy and cover your head or assume a crouched position with arms over your head.
 Remain away from outside walls. - Stay away from windows, particularly on the windward side, and avoid shelter in large rooms with large, unsupported roof spans. - If outside in an automobile, do not try to outrace the tornado; drive at right angles away from the tornado's path.
 If there isn't time to evade the tornado or if you are on foot, take cover and lie flat in the nearest depression such as a ditch, culvert, excavation, or ravine.